Dheerajvarma1/Offline-AI-Powered-RAG-Knowledge-Portal/README.md

 ### 2. Information Retrieval
 *   **Semantic Search**: Utilizes the `all-MiniLM-L6-v2` embedding model to understand the contextual meaning of queries rather than relying solely on keyword matching.
 *   **Retrieval-Augmented Generation**: Combines the precision of vector search with the generative capabilities of Large Language Models (LLMs) to provide direct, context-aware answers.
+*   **Interactive Conversational Interface**: A dynamic chat system that maintains conversation history, enabling users to ask follow-up questions and refine their queries contextually.
 *   **Multi-Format Support**: Native support for processing PDF, Microsoft Word (DOCX), PowerPoint (PPTX), Plain Text (TXT), Markdown (MD), and Excel (XLSX) files.

 ### 3. User Interface and Experience